Consequences of Doping

 What that means for you

-It is not simply the detection of a prohibited substance in a sample that can result in an Anti-Doping Rule Violation (ADRV).
-There are 10 ADRVs that can result in a sanction, and these are not only applicable to athletes, six also apply to a coach or athlete support personnel.
+It is not simply the detection of a banned substance in a sample that can result in an Anti-Doping Rule Violation (ADRV).
+There are 11 ADRVs that can result in a sanction, and these are not only applicable to athletes, seven also apply to a coach or athlete support personnel.

 If you believe you have inadvertently doped then you must be able to prove that fact, demonstrating that you were either not at fault or intending to cheat.
 That is not always easy to do.

-There is also a potential for a reduced sanction if an athlete admits guilt promptly following an ADRV or provides useful and reliable information about others who may have been involved in the doping incident during the investigation.
+There is also a potential for a reduced sanction if an athlete (or other person charged) admits guilt promptly following an ADRV, or provides useful and reliable information which results in UKAD (or any other Anti-Doping Organisation) discovering or bringing forward an ADRV by any other person.
 This is known as 'substantial assistance'.